Understanding the Classes of Romanian People

 So, to sum it up:

-Gypsies are among the most underprivileged people in Romanian society.
-Their communities are often away from the city centre, they lack basic sanitation, not to mention schools and hospitals.
+Gypsies are among the most underprivileged people in the Romanian society.
+Their communities are often away from the city center, they lack basic sanitation, not to mention schools and hospitals.
 Romani people are often forced into petty crime just to get by.

-They are not bad people but they can be very lazy people.
+They are not bad people for sure.
 Even though Romania can’t provide much in terms of welfare, some gypsies choose to live entirely off the state and illegal activity.
 This is especially true of “single” gipsy mothers.

 Lower Class Romanians

-Lower class, to me, means relatively poor but still living in a decent house with running water, sufficient food, etc. They are usually the reality TV fans and the kind of people that eat really shitty fast food very often.
-They might also be simple people who try to live a fairly decent life even with their limited resources.
+Lower class, to me, means relatively poor but still living in a decent house with running water, sufficient food, etc. They might also be simple people who try to live a fairly decent life even with their limited resources.

 Curiously, lower class Romanians are also among the most hospitable.
 They can’t afford much but they will put their very best foot forward with guests.
 Bring a lot of gifts, if invited to one of their homes!